jiansonglei/jiansonglei.github.io/_pages/about.md

 News
 ====
-Our paper on categorical data representation was accepted by TKDE.
+* Our paper on categorical data representation was accepted by TKDE.
+* We presented tutorial on PAKDD 2018 at Melbourne, Australia.